SiddharthManoj/CourseCheck/README.md

 I also am for the queue, except we'd have to figure out the best way to handle "signing up" to the queue, because that would essentially produce another rush to be the first to do something.
 We of course could add some chivalrous means to move up in the queue, like donating money to charity (like the one USC's bookstore is all about).
 And how would "instant results work"?
 Overall, it would probably be good to look into the technical costs of running that loop, especially if we were to have a significant portion of the USC student population using the site. - GO

+"Instant results" would mean that you got notified as soon as the server found new openings in a class (which is the way it works now).
+If you didn't pay for these, you'd get added to the queue which would be notified one by one.
+So the process would look like

+Server finds new openings for a class -> sends email to all watching users who are premium -> (5 minute wait) sends email to first free user -> (5 minute wait) sends email to second free user -> etc

+We could pledge to donate some portion of the fee to charity, or allow users to pick how much of their money goes to where.

+Yes, it would be good to figure out how much resources N iterations of the loop took with M watched sections and calculate what is affordable/reasonable. - WA

 ## Fixes

 #### Use GitHub's built-in issue tracking to manage to-dos - WA